spencerjirehcebrian/Ratio-Creatives-Startup/README.md

 - implement due date in cart/order/delivery
 - implement email confirm purchase

-- add authentication script to all html, except login and signup
+- activate profile and cart links on all tabs
 - commission slot management in adminView

-- remove cart items on checkout
+- fix quantity on checkout not working for multiple same item
+- move order to delivery - when the frontend is done
-- affect quantity on checkout
+- affect